UnGerardo/Yotify/README.md

    - Rename `EXAMPLE.env` to `.env`
    - Fill in Client ID and Client Secret values
    - Modify other values if desired (note: if SPOTIFY_REDIRECT_URI is changed, add it to the app in Spotify dashboard)
+   - ...WAIT_MAX values must be greater than ..._WAIT_MIN values
 5. Install Node.js Dependencies
    - `cd` into the code directory and run `npm i`
 6. Run Server